rackerlabs/technical-blog/content/blog/2021/2021-02-10-install-peoplesoft-by-using-dpk/index.md

 authorIsRacker: true
 categories:
     - General
-metaTitle: "Install PeoplSoft by using DPK"
+metaTitle: "Install PeopleSoft by using DPK"
 metaDescription: "This post explains the PeopleSoft DPK installation steps and the available options."
-ogTitle: "Install PeoplSoft by using DPK"
+ogTitle: "Install PeopleSoft by using DPK"
 ogDescription: "This post explains the PeopleSoft DPK installation steps and the available options."
 slug: "install-peoplesoft-by-using-dpk"